 Snow globes are beloved for their soothing, ethereal effect, but these DIY glitter jars are even more mesmerizing.
-Made from simple household art supplies and mason jars, they create a swirling, iridescent sensory experience that can keep kids, or adults, calm, focused, and intrigued for hours (or at least minutes) on end.
-Making glitter jars is a great project for kids to help out on too.
-They could be a fun birthday party or playdate activity or even make a pretty office or holiday gift.
-They're easy to make and it only takes about five minutes.
+Also known as calm down jars, they're made with simple household art supplies and mason jars.
+They create a swirling, iridescent sensory experience that can keep kids and adults focused and intrigued for hours (or at least minutes) on end.
+Making calming glitter jars is a great project for kids to help out with too.
+They are a fun birthday party or playdate activity or a pretty office or holiday gift.
+Even better, these glitter jars are a cinch to make, coming together in about five minutes.

 Watch Now: This Simple DIY Toy Can Actually Calm Down Your Kids